mongodb-js/devtools-docker-test-envs/README.tmpl.md

 Informations on how to connect are available for each setup.

 Some of the setups reqiuire entries on the `/etc/hosts` file (or similar in Windows).
-That is to simulate specific scenarios with the network (for example kerberos realms).
+That is necessary to simulate specific scenarios in the network (for example kerberos realms).

 ## Troubleshooting